 Middle East Studies Program

-Come spend a semester in Cairo, Egypt!
-During these 15 weeks in the Middle East, students also take a two-week trip to Palestine and spend two weeks touring other countries like Jordan, Syria, and Turkey.
-Students can explore ancient monuments and significant locations like the pyramids, the Sphynx, and the streets of Jerusalem.
-Through daily life in Egypt, students witness different worldviews that challenge and strengthen their own beliefs.
+Come spend a semester in Israel!
+During their 15 weeks in the Middle East, students also travel to Turkey, Jordan, Tunisia, or Morocco.
+Through daily life in the Middle East, students witness different worldviews that challenge and strengthen their own beliefs.
 The program provides an encouraging environment in which students discuss and grapple with the cultural pluralism they experience.
-Students learn the Arabic language, take classes in Middle Eastern history and culture, and live with a Middle Eastern family for a week in order to fully understand this culture.
+Students learn Arabic language, take classes in Middle Eastern history and culture, and live with a Middle Eastern family for a week in order to fully understand this culture.

 Want a student's view?
 Read Andrew's Story.